-New governors receive induction training and support from the Clerk to the governing body.
+New governors receive induction training and support from the Governance Professional.

 1.6 Organisational Structure

 The governing body roles and responsibilities were defined in May 2011.
 The governors are organised into a number of committees who form policies to be agreed at the main full governing body meetings.
 The committees comprise of: